Monday 1st to Friday 5th August 2022

 This on-line Summer School course is open to qualified counsellors who hold a Level 4 qualification or above in counselling of any modality, who are receiving supervision for a minimum of 1.5 hours per month and are a member of a counselling professional body.
 Counsellors must be qualified before the first on-line training day of the course.

-Learners will be expected to view video content and read papers which will be sent, via email, 6 weeks before the course begins and will consist of approximately 30 hours work.
+Learners will be expected to view the course guides, video content and read papers which will be sent, via email, 6 weeks before the course begins and will consist of approximately 30 hours work.

 This pre-course work is essential as each training day will build upon the video’s content and will be directly related to some of the papers’ content.